becloudway/serverless-data-pipeline/README.md

 * Voertuigklasse 5 = Gelede vrachtwagens of bussen= voertuigen met geschatte lengte langer dan 12,00m bv.: vrachtwagen+aanhangwagen, trekker+aanhangwagen of bus

 ## Todo
-* add stream and pump (also towards output) for traffic jam alert
+* add batch save
+* implement alerting
+* deal with -1
+* account for speed is 252
+* write system tests
+* sharding key is outputType
 * trace all / or multiple filtered amount of locations
-* deal with -1
 * check if the results are valid
 * add static list with location to match in analytics
-* account for speed is 252

 * save aggregation in dynamodb
 * quality check
 * aggregate right
 * save
 * send to kinesis
+* add stream and pump (also towards output) for traffic jam alert